VinGarcia/ksql/README.template.md

 - Change the `.Transaction(db ksql.Provider)` to a `.Transaction(ctx context.Context)`
 - Make the `.Query()` method to return a `type Query interface { One(); All(); Chunks(); }`
 - Have an `Update()` method that updates without ignoring NULLs as `Patch()` does
+  - Have a new Modifier `skipNullUpdates` so that the Update function will do the job of the `Patch`
+  - Remove the `Patch` function.
 - Rename `NewTable()` to just `Table()` so it feels right to declare it inline when convenient